amadeusproject/uxdesign-html/README.md

 * Material Design by FezVastra [2]
 * w3data [3]

+## Rules of the game

+ - Create you files based in the template from html/templates/default_page.html.
+ - Don't write css or javascript directly into html page.
+ - assets/css/amadeus.css is the place for css.
+ - assets/js/controllers/ is the place for page-specific javascript.

 ## Patterns for Folders

 1. html: All .html files are stored inside html/screens/app_folder, basically, as we are serving a django project, we think about where this html will be a better fit, example: "auth_user.html" will be on "html/screens/user" because it is best place it can be.